 When you apply your compost to your soil, the Humic Acids in your compost will help in rejuvenating the soil, as well as break down toxic chemicals, such as those contained in chemical fertilizers, weed killers, etc., making your soil more friendly for earthworms!
 Humic Acids are completely natural.

-Even better than applying humic acids, apply GroPal Balance.
+Even better than applying humic acids, apply Mycorrplus.
 It does all that humic acids can do, plus a whole lot more.

 It will set off an avalanche of biological activity that will help to restore your soil to pristine condition.